canfoundation/CAN/README.md

 If you have previously installed EOSIO using build scripts, you can execute `eosio_uninstall.sh` to uninstall.
 - Passing `-y` will answer yes to all prompts (does not remove data directories)
 - Passing `-f` will remove data directories (be very careful with this)
-- Passing in `-i` allows you to specify where your eosio installation is located
+- Passing in `-i` allows you to specify where your cannet installation is located

 ## Supported Operating Systems
 CAN currently supports the following operating systems: